kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0223 Free and reduced-rate transportation.md

 ### §223.22   Other persons to whom free and reduced-rate transportation may be furnished.

 Air carriers and foreign air carriers are exempted from 49 U.S.C.
-41510 and 41310(b) and part 221 of this chapter to the extent necessary to provide free or reduced-rate foreign air transportation, including passes, to the following:
+41510 and 41310(b) and [[Volume 4/A Economic regulations/0221 Tariffs.md|part 221 of this chapter]] to the extent necessary to provide free or reduced-rate foreign air transportation, including passes, to the following:

-\(a\) Directors, officers, employees, and retirees and members of their immediate families, of any carrier or of any affiliate of such carrier, subject to the requirements of §223.25.
+\(a\) Directors, officers, employees, and retirees and members of their immediate families, of any carrier or of any affiliate of such carrier, subject to the requirements of [[Volume 4/A Economic regulations/0223 Free and reduced-rate transportation.md#§223.25   List of affiliates.|§223.25]].

 \(b\) Persons to whom the carrier is required to furnish such transportation by law or government directive or by a contract or agreement between the carrier and the government of any country served by the carrier.
 The Department may, without prior notice, direct the carrier to file a tariff covering such transportation if it finds that the law or government directive in question requires the provision of such transportation.
 This transportation may be provided only if: